-(2) The individual is responsible to inform her supervisor of the pregnancy.

-(3) After notification, the individual must then complete a declaration of pregnancy stating the estimated date of pregnancy and maintain a copy in the individual's personnel file.
-The purpose of the declaration of pregnancy statement is to ensure that pregnant females' occupational exposure to radiation does not exceed 0.5 rem during the entire pregnancy.
+- c.
+Pre-placement and subsequent medical examinations shall be provided to all x-ray and gamma radiographers and radiographers' assistants. - d.
+Pregnant persons must inform their respective chain-of-command and sign a Radiation Exposure Control for the Unborn Child form, Figure 1-1, and a Declaration of Pregnancy form, Figure 1-2. - (1) The individual is responsible to inform their supervisor of the pregnancy. - (2) After notification, the individual must then complete a Declaration of Pregnancy stating the estimated date of pregnancy.
+Management will maintain a copy in the individual's personnel file.
+The purpose of the Declaration of Pregnancy statement is to ensure that a pregnant person's occupational exposure to radiation does not exceed 0.5 rem during the entire pregnancy.